mimimi/ruby-tsv/README.md

 `TSV.parse_file` accepts path to TSV file, returning lazy enumerator, yielding TSV::Row objects on demand `TSV.parse_file` is also aliased as `[]`, allowing for `TSV[filename]` syntax

+#### TSV::Cyclist

+While TSV specification requires headers, popular use doesn't necessarily adhere.
+In order to cope both `TSV::parse` and `TSV::parse_file` return Cyclist objects, that apart from acting as enumerators expose two additional methods: `#with_headers` and `#without_headers`.
+Neither method preserves read position by design.

 #### TSV::Row

 By default TSV::Row behaves like an Array of strings, derived from TSV row.
 However this similarity is limited to Enumerable methods.
 In case a real array is needed, `#to_a` will behave as expected.